jee00609/AWS_Foundational/개념 모음/AWS Well-Architected Framework.md

 Which scenarios represent the concept of elasticity on AWS?
 (Choose two.)

 -> **Scaling the number of Amazon EC2 instances based on traffic.** & **Resizing Amazon RDS instances as business needs change.**

+### NO.194
+IT systems should be designed to reduce interdependencies, so that a change or failure in one component does not cascade to other components This is an example of which principle of cloud architecture design?

+-> Loose coupling